sargilla/laraquasarvite/README.md

 [x] - Redirect to login on protected routes

+[x] - Login and Register with Sanctum and Fortify

+[ ] - Register and login validation

-[ ] - Api auth logic with Sanctum SPA
+[ ] - Permission and Roles with Spatie Permissions Front and Back

 ## Bugs